 DR JULIAN WOJTULEWICZ,

-MB BS MA (PHIL) FRACP Neonatal Paediatrician and Paediatric Sleep Physician.
+MB BS MA (PHIL) FRACP Consultant Paediatrician and Paediatric Sleep Physician.
 Biography

 DR MINNA KOO

-MBBS, MA (Cantab), DRCOG, DCH, FRACP Paediatrician BIOGRAPHY
+MBBS, MA (Cantab), DRCOG, DCH, FRACP Consultant Paediatrician BIOGRAPHY

 Minna graduated from the University of Cambridge and Guy’s and St Thomas’ Hospitals, London.
 After working as a junior doctor in the UK, she made her home in Sydney and completed her specialist paediatric training in Australia through The Children’s Hospital at Westmead whilst parenting three sons.
 She has wide ranging experience in general paediatrics and neonatology in metropolitan and regional hospitals, most recently as a staff specialist through the NSW Rural Paediatric Support Program based at Sydney Children’s Hospital.
 She currently has a part time appointment as staff specialist paediatrician in Kids Rehab at CHW.
 Working with the Genetic Metabolic and the Paediatric Rehabilitation services at The Children’s Hospital at Westmead during training gave her a glimpse into the joys, challenges and potential for each child.
 This has led to an interest in caring for children with long term complex health conditions, disability, developmental and behavioural issues as their paediatrician and being able to make a positive impact in a child’s life continues to inspire her.
 She conducted an audit of weight management for boys with Duchenne Muscular Dystrophy in 2020 and has experience of paediatric weight management services during training.
 As a mother of three adolescent boys, she has an insight into the landscape of life as a working parent and has seen families benefitting from professional help and guidance to navigate a path through their unique set of circumstances.
 She endeavours to provide child-centred care, focussing on individualised goals for children of any age through to adolescence presenting with a range of childhood issues.
 Her main areas of interest include disability and associated problems, ADHD management, growth and development, bedwetting, weight management guidance and supporting new mothers and babies in the early years.
 Affiliations